Previous Post: Up Wabakimi’s Raymond River To Cliff Lake

-So there we were – four months later, paddling slowly down the lake, looking from the water line up about two meters or so for any sign of the ochre/fish oil substance that the Anishinaabe used to create their images on the rock.
+So there we were – four months later, paddling slowly down the lake, looking from the water line up about two meters or so for any sign of the iron oxide powder/fish oil substance that the Anishinaabe used to create their images on the rock.
 Given the trouble of finding the raw materials to make the “paint”, to think of the pictographs as simple graffiti is misreading them.

 Clearly, there was something on a higher level happening here.
 Explanations having to do with vision quests or the placating of spirits at the onset of some great venture or perhaps as an acknowledgment of a mission survived – these seem to be the best starting point for an understanding of the pictographs.

 The science-based and magic-free but hopefully still full-of-wonder frame of mind that I walk around with is not the same as that of a paleolithic hunter.
 While I live in a world without gods, his world is thoroughly infused with animistic elements to the point where supernatural and natural are the same.
 However, I can still recognize a fellow human as I paddle by and try to enter what remains of the painted images he took the time to create.

 1. the already-mentioned Selwyn Dewdney and his book Indian Rock Paintings of the Great Lakes, whose first edition was published in 1962.
 In the second edition (1967) he added another 156 sites to the original 108, the result of another four years of following up leads.
 Most of Dewdney’s sites are located in Ontario and Manitoba and a few across the border in Minnesota.
 It is in the second edition that he includes the results of his two visits to Cliff Lake in 1965 and 1966.